-Today, you’re going to learn how to heal body dysmorphic disorder using cognitive behavioral therapy CBT – how to become less preoccupied with your appearance, overcome body image problems, and get on with what is important in life.
+This post contains some of the best body dysmorphia exercises based on cognitive behavioral therapy CBT – to help you become less preoccupied with your appearance, overcome body image problems, and get on with what is important in life.

 Does Appearance Matter?